 I decided to make herbal tea blends from the herbs after looking at what I was buying in the grocery store.
 The tea bags contained herb dust which wasn’t very aromatic.
 In addition, the color of the herbs looked so different than the color of my herbs.

 Worse yet, most herbal tea blends in the grocery store contained natural or artificial flavors.
 So the flavor I was tasting was not necessarily the herbs but the flavor added to the teas.
+I had no idea how those flavors were being made even if they started with synthesizing it from a plant.
+To me, they were chemicals.

 Even herbs bought from reputable organic wholesalers just looked pale compared to the vibrant colors of my dried herbs.
 Plus, the those herbs didn’t taste as good.